Brazilian Bombshell Adriana Lima Shares Fitness Advice As She Promotes New Activewear Line For Puma

 The 38-year-old model told the celebrity news outlet that her longtime love for boxing inspired the design of the clothing

 That inspiration is easy to see in the promotional photos for the line.
 In one photo uploaded to her Instagram page on November 1, Adriana is in a boxing gym striking a pose in a hoodie that exposes her taut abs and the straps of her underwear.
-She paired the hoodie with gray joggers and sneakers.
+She paired the hoodie with gray sweatpants and sneakers.
 Each of these items retail for under $100 except for the shoes.

 The photo appears to have been a hit with several of her Instagram followers since over 300,000 of them liked the photo.
-The close to 2,000 comments are filled with glowing praise for both the clothing and Adriana Lima’s beauty.
+The close to 2,000 comments are filled with glowing praise for both the clothing and Adriana’s beauty.

-Puma also posted on of Club Lima’s promotional photos on their page.
-In it, she’s wearing the fiery red sports bra from the line with a matching hat and gray joggers.
+Puma also posted one of Club Lima’s promotional photos on their page.
+In it, Adriana is wearing a fiery red sports bra from the line with a matching hat and gray sweatpants.

 In a press release, Adriana shared that the design process that created Club Lima was very collaborative and said that the entire experience had been a “dream come true” for her.